James-Wukong/sqlalchemy/README.md

 This project is mainly used to learn python and sqlalchemy orm to process data between pandas and mysql.

+This is my first project written with python from scratch, involving sqlalchemy.
+On top of that, time is also quite limited for me, so the code and structure of project still need be improved.

 ## sqlalchemy documentation

 [sqlalchemy documentation official 2.0](https://docs.sqlalchemy.org/en/20/index.html), which is pretty well documented.
 However, because the sqlalchemy team has put so much into this project, and it takes time to learn these things.